highchair/artinruins-com/_property/merchants-cold-storage.md

   - url: merchants-cold-rihphc-1994-11.jpg
   - url: merchants-cold-rihphc-1994-12.jpg

-imagescredit: 'Contributions by Steve Dunwell, Virginia Adams and Anne Tait, and Erik Gould'
+imagescredit: 'Contributions by the <a href="//provlibdigital.org/islandora/object/islandora%3A036-03" target="_blank">John Hutchins Cady Research Scrapbooks Collection</a> at the Providence Public Library, Steve Dunwell, Virginia Adams & Anne Tait, and Erik Gould'
 ---

 ### Reason for Demolition

-The Merchants Cold Storage Warehouse was demolished in 1998-2000 as part of the redevelopment of the old Cold Storage Provisions Warehouse District for increased residential use.
+The Merchants Cold Storage Warehouse was demolished in 1998-2000 as part of the redevelopment of the old Cold Storage [Provisions Warehouse District]({% link list/provisions-warehouse-district.html %}) for increased residential use.
 The sign on the roof — at least 6' tall letters spelling “Providence Cold Storage” — looks to have been removed shortly after the company became defunct, about 1993.
-It was one of the first buildings to be razed in the district, followed by the Fruit Warehouse, A.T.
-Armour, and Brownell and Sharpe.
+It was one of the first buildings to be razed in the district, followed by the [Providence Fruit Warehouse]({% link _property/providence-fruit-produce.md %}), A.T.
+Armour, and [Brownell and Field]({% link _property/brownell-field-co.md %}).

-Its too bad that this building was gone right before the trend became turning them into housing or other commercial functions.
+It's too bad that this building was gone right before the trend became turning them into housing or other commercial functions.
 The building’s thick insulated, sound-dampening walls would have made a perfect host for music practice spaces or even a few dance clubs.
 There is a similar building (built for the same use) in Paris that has been transformed into band practice and recording studios.
-Its even worse that it was replaced by a building that wont last the same 100 years that the Cold Storage building did.
+It's even worse that it was replaced by a building that won’t last the same 100 years that the Cold Storage building did.

 ### Current Events